Dynamically induced cascading failures in power grids: Results

-\begin{enumerate} \item {\em Distributed power and homogeneous couplings} Equal number of producers and consumers in the network, each of them having respectively $P^+=1/s^{2}$ and $P^-=-1/s^{2}$.
-Homogeneous coupling with $K_{ij}=K a_{ij}$ and $K=5/s^{2}$ for the Spanish (as in case of the previous figures) and $K=8/s^{2}$ for the French grid.
-Results shown in panels (a) and (d); \item {\em Centralized power and homogeneous couplings} Consumers with $P^-=-1/s^{2}$ and fewer but larger producers with $P^+\approx6/s^{2}$.
-Homogeneous coupling with $K=10/s^{2}$ for the Spanish and $K=9/s^{2}$ for the French grid.
-Results shown in panels (b) and (e); \item {\em Distributed power and heterogeneous coupling} Homogeneous distribution of producers and consumers as in case 1.
-Heterogeneous distribution of the $K_{ij}$, so that the fixed point flows on the lines are approximately $F\approx0.5K$ both for the Spanish and the French grid (see Supplemental Material for details).
-Results shown in panels (c) and (f). \end{enumerate}
+First, we consider distributed power and homogeneous coupling with an equal number of generators and consumers in the network, each of them having respectively $P^+=1/s^{2}$ and $P^-=-1/s^{2}$.
+The network uses homogeneous coupling with $K_{ij}=K a_{ij}$ and $K=5/s^{2}$ for the Spanish (as in case of the previous figures) and $K=8/s^{2}$ for the French grid.
+Results for this case are shown in Fig.~\ref{fig:Histograms of line cuts} (a) and (d).
+Next, we investigate centralized power and homogeneous couplings with consumers with $P^-=-1/s^{2}$ and fewer but larger generators with $P^+\approx6/s^{2}$.
+The network uses homogeneous coupling with $K=10/s^{2}$ for the Spanish and $K=9/s^{2}$ for the French grid.
+Results for this case are shown in Fig.~\ref{fig:Histograms of line cuts} (b) and (e).
+Finally, we apply distributed power and heterogeneous coupling with homogeneous distribution of generators and consumers as in case 1.
+The network uses a heterogeneous distribution of the $K_{ij}$, so that the fixed point flows on the lines are approximately $F\approx0.5K$ both for the Spanish and the French grid, see Supplementary Note 1 for details.
+Results for this case are shown in Fig.~\ref{fig:Histograms of line cuts} (c) and (f).

 In each of the above cases, we work in conditions such that no line is overloaded before the initial exogenous damage.
 We have performed simulations for two values of the tolerance parameter $\alpha$.
 For each of the two grids and of the three conditions above, the lowest value $\alpha=\alpha_1$ has been selected to be equal to the minimal tolerance such that each the network is $N-0$ stable (yellow histograms).
 In addition, we have considered a second, larger value of the tolerance, $\alpha_2$, showing qualitatively different behaviors (blue histograms).
-As found in other studies \cite{12powergrid,13powerlong,14bifurcation,16critical}, the (homogeneous) coupling $K$ has to be larger for centralized production compared to distributed small producers to achieve comparable stability.
+As found in other studies \cite{12powergrid,13powerlong,14bifurcation,16critical}, the (homogeneous) coupling $K$ has to be larger for centralized generation compared to distributed small generators to achieve comparable stability.